step-by-step-tutorial/springboot-tutorial/nosql-redis-reactive/README.md

 This tutorial is included [Redis](https://redis.io/) configuration for test and none test environment.
 This tutorial uses [Lettuce](https://lettuce.io/) to create connection factories for making connection to the Redis.

 </p>

 ## Install Redis on Docker

-Execute the `docker compose  up -d` command to install the Redis.

 ```yaml
 version: "3.8"